LERAP Equipment Accreditation

 - a description of the wind tunnel arrangement and sampling systems used including:

-- data as in (i) and (ii) above for both the candidate spray generator system and a nozzle representative of the reference;
+- data as in (a) and (b) above for both the candidate spray generator system and a nozzle representative of the reference system.

 - evidence to validate the experimental procedures used including: